Addono/aknapen.nl/content/blog/always-free-managed-postgresql-databases.md

 +++

+> *Edit: This content in this post is already a couple of years stale.
+Heroku Postgres is not free anymore.
+However, in the mean time Fly.io now features [Fly Postgres](https://fly.io/docs/postgres/).
+It's a bit more hands-on than many managed Postgres services.
+However, it does fit within your free-tier and does not oversell your shared database.*
+>
+> *So, if you don't mind getting your hands dirty, then it's a very solid option.*

 # Always Free Managed Postgres Databases Reviewed

 I'm a big proponent for serverless, especially for small but long-running projects.
 Such project needs to be as simple as possible to get started and require no maintenance.
 Many of the serverless providers offer a generous free-tier, which often suffices until the project gains traction.